Subclass 489 - Skilled Regional (Provisional) Visa

 Expression of interest

-Lodge an Expression of Interest (EOI) to register your interest in skilled migration with DIBP through SkillSelect.
+Lodge an Expression of Interest (EOI) to register your interest in skilled migration with the Department of Home Affairs through SkillSelect.
 The EOI is not a visa application and is only an indication that you will like to be considered for a skilled visa.

 Ensure you have all the required documents prepared before you apply.
 This may differ depending on which nomination category you fall under.
-Also ensure you have prepared the documents required to continue your application with DIBP after state nomination.
+Also ensure you have prepared the documents required to continue your visa application with the Department of Home Affairs after state nomination.

 Apply for nomination

 Apply for nomination from the Tasmanian Government through this website.
-Application processing times are currently two to eight weeks depending on the quality of your application.
-You will receive an outcome noting whether your state nomination application is approved or declined.
+Application processing times are currently up to three months depending on the quality of your application.
+You will receive an outcome noting whether or not you have been offered nomination from the Tasmanian Government.
 State nomination does not mean your visa has been approved.
-This can only be done by DIBP.
+This can only be done by the Department of Home Affairs.

 Apply for visa

-If the Tasmanian Government approves your nomination, you will receive a notification of outcome and an invitation to apply for your visa through Skillselect.
-You will then be able to apply for your visa with DIBP.
-Information on current visa processing times can be found on the DIBP website.
+If the Tasmanian Government offers you nomination, you will receive a notification of outcome and an invitation to apply for your visa through Skillselect.
+You will then be able to apply for your visa with the Department of Home Affairs.

-To be eligible to apply for state nomination, you must meet the following requirements set out by the Department of Immigration and Border Protection (DIBP).
+To be eligible to apply for state nomination, you must meet the following requirements set out by the Department of Home Affairs.
 You must have: